This Tip explores backronyms. It is an acronym designed to fit an existing word and can form mnemonics.

 USA PATRIOT Act.
 This stands for Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001.
 In this case, as is often the case, the backronym saves a mouthful of words!

 The APGAR Score.
-Apgar was the name of the obstetrical anesthesiologist who began testing newborns one minute and five minutes after birth to determine if they needed immediate care.
-Ten years later, the medical community created a backronym to help them remember the criteria scored during the test: Appearance, Pulse, Grimace, Activity and Respiration.
+Apgar is the name of the obstetrical anesthesiologist.
+He began testing newborns one minute and five minutes after birth to determine if they needed immediate care.
+Ten years later, the medical community created a backronym.
+It helps them remember the criteria scored during the test: Appearance, Pulse, Grimace, Activity and Respiration.

 AMBER Alert.
-AMBER originally referred to Amber Hageman, a 9-year-old who was abducted and murdered in Texas in 1996.
+AMBER originally was in reference to Amber Hageman, a 9-year-old girl abducted and murdered in Texas in 1996.
 However, the US Department of Justice now has AMBER stand for: America’s Missing: Broadcast Emergency Response.

-While those examples are very serious, backronyms can also be created for a more lighthearted reason.
+While those examples are very serious, we can also create backronyms for a more lighthearted reason.

 For example, NASA apparently named its ISS treadmill the Combined Operational Load-Bearing External Resistance Treadmill (COLBERT) after Stephen Colbert.
 This was a compromise after the comedian swayed NASA’s online vote for the naming of an ISS module.

-Just as with acronyms, backronyms can be interpreted to mean something positive by supporters or something negative by detractors.
+Just as with acronyms, we can interpret backronyms to mean something positive by supporters or something negative by detractors.
 For example, depending on your experience with FORD, you may say it stands for “First On Race Day” or “Fix Or Repair Daily!”

 Trainers often design backronyms to help participants remember key concepts.
 We begin with a word and work backward.